CHI 2018 Workshop on Mid-Air Haptics for Control Interfaces

 - 18:00 – Workshop close and thanks – (Optional) Dinner

 HOW TO PARTICIPATE | CHI 2018

-Participants must submit a short expression of interest (750 words) abstract by February 2, 2018.
+Participants must submit a short expression of interest (750 words) abstract by February 4, 2018 (submissions now closed).
 The abstract (in the format of an ACM Extended Abstract) should show how your work fits into the topics of Ultrahaptics’ workshop, ‘Mid-Air Haptics for Control Interfaces’.
 Include a theme that you feel is important to the field and would generate valuable discussions during the workshop.
 In the case of a multi-authored abstract, it should be made clear which authors will be attending the workshop.

 For each accepted application, at least one author will have to register for both the workshop and at least one day of the conference.

-To apply, simply use the ‘Submit Abstract’ button to the right, or send us an email by February 2, 2018.
+To apply, simply use the ‘Submit Abstract’ button to the right, or send us an email by February 4, 2018 (submissions now closed).
 Authors will be chosen on February 20, 2018, and all applicants will be notified.